 Additional channel models for HBAN and VBAN; reference Channel Model Document (CMD) [20].

-Channel coding, i.e., forward error correction (FEC) and hybrid ARQ (Automatic Repeat Request) of FEC and ARQ, i.e., HARQ for error controlling schemes to support required performance corresponding to 8 levels of QoS requirement of transmitting packets in table 3 and 8 classes of coexistence in table 4.
+Channel coding, i.e., forward error correction (FEC) and hybrid ARQ (Automatic Repeat Request) of FEC and ARQ, i.e., HARQ for error controlling schemes to support required performance corresponding to 8 levels of QoS requirement of transmitting packets in table 3 and 8 classes of coexistence in Table 4.

 Control and data channels definition and function to access control of packet contention in multiple BANs coexistence.